michaltalaga/CurlImpersonateApi/README.md

 # Curl Impersonate API

-This project provides a Dockerized API service that you can run and access using Swagger for easy interaction with the API.
+This project provides a Dockerized API service built on top of [curl-impersonate](https://github.com/lwthiker/curl-impersonate).
+It allows you to interact with `curl-impersonate` via a RESTful API, making it easier to leverage its capabilities programmatically.
+The API service is containerized for ease of deployment and access.

 ## How to Run the Docker Container